 Easy Ways to Detect Air Leaks

-Doing as much as possible to keep your home’s energy efficiency levels high is a no brainer.
+Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
 When you make an effort to ensure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
-One way your home may be losing efficiency is through air leaks.
+One of the ways your home could be losing significant efficiency is through air leaks around your home.

-The most frequent leaks are from drafts coming through your windows or doors.
-These air leaks are generally easy to spot, but air leakage can also originate in less obvious spaces in your home.
-Use the suggestions below to complete your own energy assessment.
+The most frequent leaks are from drafts that come through your windows or doors.
+These air leaks are generally easy to find, but air leakage can also come from less obvious spaces in your home.
+Review the suggestions below to conduct your own energy assessment.

 Inside your home

-First, you’ll want to check your windows and doors.
-If they shake easily or you can see light through spaces between the door and the frame, they’re leaking and likely wasting energy and money, as well.
+First, you’ll want to inspect your windows and doors.
+If they shake easily or you can see light coming in around the frame, they’re leaking and probably wasting energy and money, as well.
 Seal them with caulk or weather-stripping to fill in the leak.

 Next, walk around looking for cracks and gaps in the following areas: